Mining Activities Can Contaminate Water For Years AfterwardRSS

 Daphne Abrams M.S.Ed. | Scientific Contributor

 I became interested in the impact of mining a few years ago when I started teaching an environmental science class in northwestern Nevada.
 Nevada has a rich history of pioneers and mining (It is the silver state after all).
 While mining can be a source of revenue and prosperity for an area, it also has a huge environmental impact that can last many decades after the mining activity ends.
 This article discusses how this has played out in the Carson River.

 Historical Mining Activities And EPA Superfund Sites

 EPA’s Superfund program is responsible for cleaning up highly contaminated land and responding to environmental emergencies, oil spills and natural disasters in order to minimize long-lasting contamination from these events.
 Even though the government has categorized these sites as highly toxic, they are sorely underfunded when it comes to cleanup and often forgotten about altogether.
-This is particularly problematic because one in six Americans live within 3 miles of a Superfund site.
+This is particularly problematic because one in five Americans live within 3 miles of a Superfund site.
 The closest two Superfund sites to the school that I teach at are two abandoned mining sites.
 One is the Carson River Mercury Site, which is the legacy of silver and gold mining in the area, and the other is from the abandoned Rio Tinto Copper Mine.